cvbindia/cvbindia.github.io/_team/prashant.md

 weight: 1
 ---

-Prashant Anand is an Assistant Professor at Department Of Architecture & Regional Planning, IIT Kharagpur, India.
+Dr. Prashant Anand is an Assistant Professor at Department Of Architecture & Regional Planning, IIT Kharagpur, India.
+His current research interest is to investigate the impact of outdoor/indoor pollutants and viral loads on building system control, system-level and building-level energy efficiency, and on zone level occupant’s health and wellbeing.